selling on Etsy

 Use your customized Etsy store with full e-commerce capabilities to reach consumers the world over.
 If you find the right products to sell, follow SEO practices and create an outstanding storefront, you'll find that it's worth it to sell on Etsy.

-If you are a successful Etsy store owner, you may want to transfer to a full-featured e-Commerce platform in order to grow your business further and make direct contact with your customers.
+If you are a successful Etsy store owner, you may want to transfer to a full-featured e-Commerce platform like Shopify or WooCommerce in order to grow your business further and make direct contact with your customers.
 Cart2Cart can help you accomplish this goal.
 Cart2Cart provides automated migrations from Etsy to 80 supported platforms.
+To ensure a smooth transition, explore our pre-migration tips.